 If you normally do not have access to render to MSGS, please use this SF2 soundfont

 with your media player.

-Since Microsoft GS Wavetable Synth is a chopped-down Roland Sound Canvas synths, it has a support for GS extensions such as additional instruments (including dog barking sounds!) in the other banks and additional controller events.
+Since Microsoft GS Wavetable Synth is a chopped-down Roland Sound Canvas SC-55, it has a support for GS extensions such as additional instrument variations (including dog barking sounds!) in the other banks and additional controller events.
 However, it's disabled by default and won't respond to those extension events at all.

 In order to make it respond to GS extensions, you need to send "GS Reset" SysEx message.
 Which is F0 41 10 42 12 40 00 7F 00 41 F7